YeongHyeon/FARED_for_Anomaly_Detection/README.md

 ## Usage
 ### Preparing the dataset
-First, Organize the audio dataset and keep as below.
+First, Organize the audio dataset and keep as below (when using other wav files).
+This repository provides example of data organization, so you can conduct experiment directly!
 ```
-Dataset
+data_for_experiment
-├── AT2-IN88-SINK
+├── Class-1
 │   ├── data_1.wav
 │   ├── data_2.wav
 │   ├── data_3.wav
 │   │     ...
 │   └── data_n.wav
-├── NA-9473
+├── Class-2
 │     ...
-└── ST-4214-GE
+└── Class-3
 ```
-Then, run the python script as following.
+Run the python script as following.
 ```
 $ cd preprocessing_source
 $ python dat2npy_mfcc.py
 ```
+After, running above python script the directory named with 'dataset_mfcc' will be generated.
 Use `dat2npy_stft.py` instead of `dat2npy_mfcc.py` if you want to train FARED with Short Time Fourier Transform (STFT).
 The sample dataset is available at [sample_data](https://github.com/YeongHyeon/FARED_for_Anomaly_Detection/tree/master/sample_data).

 ### Training and Test
 ```
 $ cd FARED_source
 $ python run.py
 ```
+After, training FARED, it measure the reconstruction error for each class.
+Reconstruction errors will be saved in 'valids' directory with 'npy' file.
+You can calculate Area Under the Curve (AUC) of Receiver Operating Characteristic (ROC) curve or something.

 :exclamation: The result of the experiment may differ to paper because we provide only sample audio data.

 <div align="center">